Skip to content

 Day 1: Welcome to Norway!
 First stop: Norway’s thriving capital, Oslo

-As afternoon turns towards evening, board your ship, MS Trollfjord.
-Once we’ve welcomed you and you’ve settled into your cabin or suite, you’ll meet your Expedition Team.
+Once you’ve boarded your ship and settled into your cabin or suite, meet your Coastal Experience Team.
 You’ll get to know each member of the team as they give lectures and organise onboard activities throughout your voyage.

-Meet your fellow guests in the ship’s two-storey panorama lounge and watch as the capital’s twinkling lights fade into the distance.
+Meet your fellow guests in the ship’s two-storey panoramic lounge and watch as the capital’s twinkling lights fade into the distance

 Day 2: Settle in at Sea

 You’ll have time to simply watch Norway’s spectacular southern coast glide by.
-Take it all in from the expansive Observation Deck, from the comfort of your ship’s two-storey lounge and bar, or as you sweat it out in the panoramic sauna.
+Take it all in from the expansive Observation Deck, from the comfort of your ship’s two-story lounge and bar, or from the panoramic sauna.

-As well as the views, this stretch of coast is home to more than its fair share of enthralling stories.
+As well as the views, this stretch of coast is home to history and stories.
 Find out more about Norway’s coast and the voyage ahead in the lectures, presentations, and onboard activities planned for today.

 Day 3: Fjord Views and City Culture - Stavanger

-Today, you’ll wake to views of beautiful Lysefjord.
-The 26-mile-long fjord is home to one of Norway’s most famous sights: Preikestolen (The Pulpit Rock), which towers 604 metres above the fjord’s shimmering waters.
+Today, you’ll wake to views of the beautiful Lysefjord.
+The 26-mile-long (42-km-long) fjord is home to one of Norway’s most famous sights: Preikestolen (The Pulpit Rock), which towers almost two thousand feet (604 meters) above the fjord’s shimmering waters.

 Kjerag mountain, at the end of the fjord, reaches even higher.
 Along the way, watch for mountain goats, waterfalls, and the famous Kjeragbolten, a glacial boulder wedged high up in a crevasse.

-You’ll spend much of the rest of the day in Stavanger, a colourful waterside city with an international ambience and a lively cultural scene.
+You’ll spend the rest of the day in Stavanger, a colorful waterside city with an international ambience and a lively cultural scene.
 Discover the architectural relics of Gamle (Old) Stavanger, which includes Northern Europe’s best-preserved collection of wooden houses, and Norway’s oldest cathedral, dating from the 12th century.

-You can also visit the Norwegian Petroleum Museum, pop into a local boutique shop, or simply enjoy a beer on the waterfront.
+You can also visit the Norwegian Petroleum Museum, browse the local boutique shops, or simply enjoy a drink on the waterfront.

 Day 4: A Picturesque Town - Ålesund

-After breakfast on the ship, we’ll dock at Ålesund, a town that spreads out across a string of islands.
+After breakfast on the ship, we’ll dock at Ålesund, a town on a small peninsula surrounded by beautiful mountains and islands.

-You can also visit the Atlantic Sea Park, Norway’s first marine science centre.
+You can also visit the Atlantic Sea Park, Norway’s first marine science center.
 This is one of Northern Europe’s largest saltwater aquariums, providing a home to seals, otters, and crabs, as well as many other kinds of marine life.
-You can even see Humboldt Penguins here, a species otherwise absent north of the equator.
+See Humboldt Penguins here, a species otherwise absent north of the equator.

-Join an optional excursion to explore Ålesund on foot or by bus, as your guide reveals the town’s surprising secrets to you.
+Join an optional excursion to explore Ålesund on foot or by bus as your guide reveals the town’s surprising secrets.

 Day 5: An Ancient Fishing Town - Rørvik

-The cosy fishing port of Rørvik in the picturesque Vikna archipelago may look small but it has a huge history that is told through both the landscape and the town’s collection of museums.
+The cozy fishing port of Rørvik in the picturesque Vikna archipelago may look small but it has a huge history told through both the landscape and the town’s collection of museums.

-Here, you can join an optional excursion and time travel through the last 10,000 years and get a glimpse of the future, thanks to the Ice Age-carved landscape, carefully preserved 19th-century living rooms, and the ingenuity of Norwegian salmon production – each preserved and explained in three excellent museums.
+Join an optional excursion to three of Rørvik’s excellent museums.
+Time travel through the last 10,000 years in Ice Age-carved landscapes, carefully preserved 19th-century living rooms, and the ingenuity of Norwegian salmon production.

-In the afternoon, we’ll continue sailing north through the Vikna archipelago made up of 6,000 islands, islets and reefs.
+In the afternoon, we’ll continue sailing north through the Vikna archipelago made up of over 6,000 islands, islets, and reefs.
 The local gardens bloom with plum and apple blossoms in the spring, even at 65°N, thanks to the maritime climate.

 As we sail through the night, we’ll leave the Helgeland coast behind us as we cross the Arctic Circle.